-Amit Malviya alleges ‘The Wire’ deliberately named him and fabricated proof in its report
+Amit Malviya says he will file forgery, defamation, criminal conspiracy complaint against ‘The Wire’

 The news website had claimed in an article, which has since been retracted, that the BJP leader holds privileges to get posts removed from Instagram.

-Bharatiya Janata Party social media cell chief Amit Malviya on Friday alleged that news website The Wire deliberately involved his name and fabricated evidence in its article claiming that he holds special privileges that allowed him to get posts on social media website Instagram removed instantly.
+Bharatiya Janata Party social media cell chief Amit Malviya on Friday said that he will file a police complaint accusing The Wire of forgery, cheating, defamation and criminal conspiracy for publishing an article claiming that he holds special privileges that allowed him to get posts on social media website Instagram removed instantly.

 On Sunday, The Wire retracted the article, published on October 10, and a series of other reports it had published about Meta, the parent company of Instagram.
 On Thursday, the news website apologised for publishing the articles and claimed that it had been deceived by a member of its investigative team.

 Hours after the apology, Malviya had said on Thursday that he would initiate civil and criminal cases against the news website.
-In a social media post on Friday evening, the BJP leader said he will file a complaint accusing The Wire of forgery, cheating, defamation and criminal conspiracy.
-He will also seek damages through civil lawsuits, he said.
+In a social media post on Friday evening, the BJP leader alleged that The Wire had deliberately involved his name and fabricated evidence in its article.

 “It is clear that The Wire and some unknown persons entered into a criminal conspiracy with the intent to malign and tarnish my reputation…” Malviya alleged in his statement.